Goldfish: Feeding

 In the wild, the diet of goldfish consists of crustaceans, insects, and various plant matter.
 Like most fish, they are opportunistic feeders and do not stop eating on their own accord.
 Overfeeding can be deleterious to their health, typically by blocking the intestines.
 This happens most often with selectively bred goldfish, which have a convoluted intestinal tract.
 When excess food is available, they produce more waste and feces, partly due to incomplete protein digestion.
 Overfeeding can sometimes be diagnosed by observing feces trailing from the fish's cloaca.

 Goldfish-specific food has less protein and more carbohydrate than conventional fish food.
 Enthusiasts may supplement this diet with shelled peas (with outer skins removed), blanched green leafy vegetables, and bloodworms.
 Young goldfish benefit from the addition of brine shrimp to their diet.
 As with all animals, goldfish preferences vary.

 For mosquito control

-Like some other popular aquarium fish, such as the guppy, goldfish and other carp are frequently added to stagnant bodies of water to reduce mosquito populations.
-They are used to prevent the spread of West Nile virus, which relies on mosquitoes to migrate.
-However, introducing goldfish has often had negative consequences for local ecosystems.
+Like some other well-known aquarium fish, such as the guppy and mosquitofish, goldfish (and other carp) are frequently added to stagnant bodies of water in an attempt to reduce mosquito populations, which spread the vectors of diseases such as West Nile virus, malaria, and dengue.
+However, introducing goldfish has often had negative consequences for local ecosystems, and their efficacy as pest control has never been compared to those of native fishes.

 Market

 The market for live goldfish and other crucian carp usually imported from China was $1.2 million in 2018.
-Some high quality varieties cost between $125 to $300.
+Some high quality varieties cost between $125 and $300.